 - admin-only - the operation is only available to some of our employees (and maybe contracted partners).

 - All API access must go over HTTPS.
 This is true for mobile clients as well.

 - We employ both session and token authentications.
-B2B/server-server operations must authenticate with token, while human-server operations must authenticate with session.
+B2B/server-server operations must authenticate with the token, while human-server operations must authenticate with the session.

 - Some operations are seemingly unrestricted, but you have to know a license key to retrieve/change anything.